Meet the Team

 Jane loves working with behavior issues and problem solving like reactivity, aggression and separation anxiety.
-As a mother of twins and a foster mum (of many dogs) during the time her kids were living at home, she developed many skills to help families with their new dogs and puppies.
+As a mother of (now adult) twins and a foster mum (of many dogs) during the time her kids were living at home, she developed many skills to help families with their new dogs and puppies.

 Jane is a long time supporter of local rescue groups, offering behavioral advice and evaluations for incoming and fostered dogs.

 Jane's family consists of a husband who is a UNC Professor of computer science and twins: Emily and Willem.
 She is the proud mum of two shelter dogs, Cherie a pit bull mix, and new puppy Marmite, a little black mix!
 Ninja the cat and two rescue rabbits make up the rest of the family.

 Emily and Marmite

 Brooke Ferguson is a senior trainer at Cheery Dogs.
 She is a certified Karen Pryor Academy dog trainer (KPA) The KPA certification is known to be one of the most rigorous dog training courses in the world.
 It involves studying the science of animal behavior and learning as well as a very high level practical part.

 Brooke has had an interest in dog training for years, which turned into a passion when old-school training only made her family German Shepherd, Opal, more reactive.
 After some study, Brooke turned to the positive reinforcement side of dog training and within weeks was happily walking Opal through crowds of people and past lunging dogs without worry.

 Brooke joined Cheery Dogs in 2016, first assisting, and then teaching her own classes.
 She particularly likes giving puppies a good start in puppy classes and then seeing the dogs progress through to another favorite level: Advanced K9 Manners.